Skip to main content

 Recovery and Post-Operative Care

 Recovery after chin surgery varies depending on the complexity of the procedure.
-Swelling and bruising are common and generally decrease over several weeks.
-Patients are usually advised to:
+Swelling and some bruising are expected and generally decrease over the first 2-3 weeks.
+Final results are generally seen at around 3 months post operatively.

-- Follow the dietary guidelines provided by the surgeon.
+• Follow the dietary guidelines provided by the surgeon including mouth rinses as instructed.